How to Encrypt the SQL CDR Connection Strings

 Introduction

-With AnywhereNow you can encrypt various individual parts your SQL Connection String for your CDR Call Detail Records (CDR) are the meta data of a converstation: who talked to whom, at which time, for how long and with which identity among other things (skill, optional classification, etc) which gets stored in your SQL (analytical) database. information.
-This allows you to, for example, encrypt just the Password part of the Connection String or all elements of a connection string like servername, username, etc.
+With AnywhereNow you can encrypt various individual parts of your SQL Connection String for your CDR Call Detail Records (CDR) are the meta data of a converstation: who talked to whom, at which time, for how long and with which identity among other things (skill, optional classification, etc) which gets stored in your SQL (analytical) database.
+Connection information.
+This allows you to encrypt the "values" part of each Connection String element (like Servername, UserId, Password, etc.) to mask them from immediate visibility on a SharePoint page, which may be visible to other users.

 Find Encrypted Tokens list